huy-nm/Antigravity-Manager/README.md

 This project is licensed under the MIT License.
 Issues and Pull Requests are welcome.

-Copyright (c) 2025 Ctrler.
+Copyright (c) 2025.
 All rights reserved.